sbarzowski/jsonnet-modifiers/README.md

 **Project status: Proof of Concept**

-This library is intended to help with changing parts of big nested structures in Jsonnet.
+This is a library for changing parts of big nested structures in Jsonnet.
 It requires a recent version of Jsonnet (>=0.12.1 recommended).

 ## Use case